 EU banks historically relied on the EU passporting regime to service UK clients.
 Following Brexit, the inbound passport for UK business expired at the end of 2020.
 However, the UK's Temporary Permissions Regime allows EU banks that were passported into the UK prior to Brexit to benefit from a temporary UK licence for branch and/or cross-border business.
 This extends the benefits of the old UK passport for up to three years.
-During this period, EU banks need to decide whether to apply for a permanent UK branch authorisation (which would also allow them to provide cross-border services into the UK), or to seek to rely on the UK's OPE, which is considered below.
+During this period, EU banks have needed to decide whether to apply for a permanent UK branch authorisation (which would also allow them to provide cross-border services into the UK), wind down their UK business or to seek to rely on the UK's OPE, which is considered below.